-4 5 Section 19.
-Whereas, this Act is necessary for the support of the state government and its existing public institutions, an emergency is hereby declared to exist, and this Act, except as provided in section 18, shall be in full force and effect from and after its passage and approval.
+Section 20.
+Whereas, this Act is necessary for the support of the state government and its existing public institutions, an emergency is hereby declared to exist, and this Act shall be in full force and effect from and after its passage and approval.